NREL/boptest-dashboard/docs/api.md

 POST `api/testcases`

 - This endpoint accepts an array of testcase types.
 So it can be used to create a single testcase type or a batch of them depending on how many objects are in the array.
+- A list of the currently valid testcases, and corresponding scenario values is available here https://github.com/ibpsa/project1-boptest/blob/master/testcases/README.md

 ### Example Payload: